pmuellr/es-ccs-proxy/README.md

 The following properties can be used:

-- `port`               - the port to run on, overrideable on the command line
+- `port`               - the port to run on, overrideable on the command line, default 9200
-- `server.url`         - URL to the non-CCS ES server
+- `server.url`         - URL to the local ES server, with user/pass included
 - `ccs-server.url`     - URL to the CCS ES server
 - `ccs-server.api_key` - API key of the CCS ES server